Health 101 - First Aid » Spring 2022 » Test 1 Chapters 1 and 2

 A person is responsive and showing signs and symptoms of a life-threatening condition but does not consent to care.
 What should you do?

-A. Do not give care but instead call 9-1-1 or the designated emergency number.
+A. Give care and call 9-1-1 or the designated emergency number.

 B. Do not give care and advise the person to seek medical attention immediately.